The Bankrate promise

 Why should you get the Ink Business Cash?

 Unlike the Spark Cash Plus, the Ink Business Cash allows you to carry a balance from one month to the next.
 That might make this card a better choice for business owners whose income rises and falls unpredictably.
 The lack of annual fee might also be attractive for those who don’t know what their spending will look like over the year and whether they’ll earn enough rewards to offset the price of card membership.

-Plus, the introductory APR for purchases for 12 months could be helpful for anyone who wants to upgrade their office or invest in new software, for example, since the intro APR offers the chance to pay off those costs over time, interest-free.
+Plus, the introductory APR for purchases could be helpful for anyone who wants to upgrade their office or invest in new software, for example, since the intro APR offers the chance to pay off those costs over time, interest-free.

 The Ink Business Cash offers many benefits, including free employee cards and the ability to transfer records to accounting software, which could make tax prep easier.
 Cardholders will also get standard benefits like purchase protection against damage or theft for 120 days (up to $10,000 per claim and $50,000 per account), extended warranties for eligible items, travel and emergency services, a roadside dispatch service and rental car coverage.

 With this card, you can redeem rewards for cash, gift cards and travel rewards; pay with points at select retailers; or transfer your points to another Chase credit card.